-News from the Food Pantry July 2020
+News from the Food Pantry August 2020

 New Hope loves donations!
 Many donations are left after hours.
 If you are leaving donations after hours please make sure they are under our roof or under the youth house deck roof.
 If they are out in the rain and snow it will ruin many of the donations.